Dynamics of being: Dynamics and Catalytic states

 The Universal metaphysics reveals that there are no limits to individual realization.
 This implies that except what is Logically impossible, what may be normally considered to be impossible is at least highly improbable—i.e., our traditional systems of knowledge provide no explicit way to transcend the normally impossible (that is inherent in the notion of the normally impossible.)
 Further, the metaphysics itself does not show a way to transcendence

-The dynamics
+The mechanics

-Dynamics of being is an approach to transformation in which, with bases in the foregoing—especially the actualities revealed by the fundamental principle.
+Mechanics of being is an approach to transformation in which, with bases in the foregoing—especially the actualities revealed by the fundamental principle.
 The following are iterated (1) experiments are conceived and acted upon, (2) outcomes are interpreted and enhanced experiments in transformation are conceived.
 The Normal is not fixed and Normal possibilities and feasibilities stand relative to our knowledge and are therefore subject to transformation in the iterative process described

 The intent includes but is not limited to incremental negotiation of normal limits

-Essential aspects of the dynamics of being
+Essential aspects of the mechanics of being

 Negotiating the feasible, i.e. knowledge and experiment are instrumental in determining what is feasible